h4265172/CTD/README.md

 # CTD

 This GitHub repository contains code example of Clustered Temporal Decomposition.
+Use simulation.ipynb to run experiments.